-• The remaining statements: Balance Sheet - Governmental Funds and Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds focus on individual parts of the District.
-Fund statements generally report operations in more detail than the district-wide statements.

-The Notes to Financial Statements provide further explanation of some of the information in the statements and provide additional disclosures so statement users have a complete picture of the District's financial activities and position.

-Required Supplementary Information further explains and supports the financial statements.

-Other Supplemental Information provides information specific to nonmajor governmental funds and schedules of federal and state awards.
+- The Balance Sheet Governmental Funds and Statement of Revenues, Expenditures, and Changes in Fund Balances Governmental Funds focus on individual parts of the District.
+Fund financial statements generally report operations in more detail than the district-wide statements. - The Notes to Financial Statements provide further explanation of some of the information in the statements and provide additional disclosures so statement users have a complete picture of the District's financial activities and position. - Required Supplementary Information further explains and supports the financial statements. - Other Supplementary Information provides information specific to nonmajor governmental funds and the schedules of expenditures of federal and state awards.